yangyushi/FishPy/sphinx/index.rst

 The Author
 ==========

-Very unfortunately I wrote the entire package, quite often in a desperate manner.
-If you find anyting useful related to `FishPy <https://github.com/yangyushi/FishPy>`_ or to this documentation, you are making me very happy.
+Very unfortunately I wrote the entire package by myself, quite often in a desperate way.
+I hope you find something useful from `FishPy <https://github.com/yangyushi/FishPy>`_ or from this documentation.

-Anyway, this is my email: yushi.yang@bristol.ac.uk.

-I even got a `website <https://yangyushi.github.io>`_.